BeijiYang/hacker-news/README.md

 I tried several solutions in demos

 #### first version:
   Every Grid gets its own id, calculates its own visibility and URL, and fetch data from Hacker News API.
-  Use back end server as a proxy to fetch the HTML of every page, get the p tag and generate the preview text.
+  Use back end server as a proxy to fetch the HTML of every page, get the `<p>` tags and generate the preview text.

   * problems:
     * too much scroll event triggered, especially when the gridsList grows.
     * too much HTTP requests

   Front End send request to Hacker News API to fetch the data of every grid, then send the `data.url` to Back End to get the HTML.
 Then alculate the preview text.
-  Very slow, both HTTP request speed and dom manipulating.The performance is a disaster
+  Both HTTP request speed and dom manipulating is very slow.
+The performance is a disaster

 #### second version: